ComputationalAgingLab/computational_aging_course/dyn/complex_systems.md

 :::{note}
 Some additional definitions of [complexity](https://en.wikipedia.org/wiki/Complexity):
 - In general, the number of systems and links between them describes a model.
-- In dynamical systems, statistical complexity measures the size of the minimum program able to statistically reproduce the patterns (configurations) contained in the data set (sequence) {cite}`crutchfield1989inferring`.
+- In dynamic systems, statistical complexity measures the size of the minimum program able to statistically reproduce the patterns (configurations) contained in the data set (sequence) {cite}`crutchfield1989inferring`.
 - In information processing, complexity is a measure of the total number of properties transmitted by an object and detected by an observer.
 :::